 Troulos and Troulos beach are among the best-loved highlights of Skiathos island for many visitors.
 This little resort town is a popular area for people to stay in and for good reason.

-The Troulos region of Skiathos can be found on the island’s southern coast.
+The Troulos region of Skiathos can be found on the island’s southern coast just 7km away from Skiathos town.
 It takes its name from the little uninhabited islet that sits just across the water and can be seen from the beach.

 Troulos beach offers all the amenities that you need for a day in the sun.
 It is one of the best beaches on Skiathos island and despite the popularity of the area, it seldom sees as many crowds as nearby Koukounaries.